 b.
 Foreign exchange forward contracts- Foreign exchange forward contracts are valued using valuation techniques, which employs the use of market observable inputs.
 The most frequently applied valuation techniques include forward pricing

 c.
 Non-current borrowings - The fair value of non-current borrowings is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities.
-The carrying value and fair value of the borrowings has been considered the same since the existing interest rate approximates its fair value
+The carrying value and fair value of the borrowings has been considered the same since the existing interest rate approximates its fair value.

 d.
-Others- For other financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the fair values
+Others- For other financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the fair values.

-* A patent infringement suit was filed by Nord-Lock AB & Nord-Lock (India) Pvt.
-Ltd. against Gala Precision Engineering Pvt.
+*A patent infringement suit was filed by Nord-Lock AB & Nord-Lock (India) Pvt.
+Ltd. against Erstwhile Gala Precision Engineering Pvt.
 Ltd. & Gala Fasteners Pvt.
-Ltd. Infringement of patents related to Wedge-Lock technology washers and involves the manufacture, sale, and advertisement of 'Gallock Washers' by Gala Precision Engineering.
+Ltd. Infringement of patents related to Wedge-Lock technology washers and involves the manufacture, sale, and advertisement of ‘Gallock Washers' by Gala Precision Engineering.
 The Plaintiffs' have reserved their rights to enhance their claim amount at a later stage taking into account the Defendants' total sales revenue for all the infringing products sold during the entire period of infringement, which will be assessed after the trial takes place.As the matter is currently under litigation, it is not possible to estimate the financial outcome at this stage.
 Consequently, no provision has been made in the financial statements in relation to this lawsuit.

-l) Discontinuing Operations:
+l) Discontinued Operations:

 The Company sold the Intangible assets of SES business relating to Deburring & Polishing Systems & related Media Chemicals and remaining Property, Plant & Equipment has been put to use for other business units during the year ended 31st Mar, 2024.
-The amounts of other assets comprising of "Assets and Liabilities" are regular business transactions which in view of the management are likely to be settled or disposed in due course of time.
-On 31st May, 2022, the Company signed a contract to sell the SES Division to S M Systems Pvt Ltd for Rs.
-30 Million.In October 2023, the Company signed a contract with Gala Finishing Solutions Pvt.
-Ltd. for Rs.
-3.50 Million
+The amounts of other assets comprising of “Assets and Liabilities” are regular business transactions which in view of the management are likely to be settled or disposed in due course of time.
+On 31st May,

 n) Disclosure required by section 186(4) of the Companies Act,2013 :